TongruiWang/TongruiWang.github.io/_pages/about.md

 👋

+I'm a tenure-track associate professor in the [School Mathematical Sciences](https://math.sjtu.edu.cn) at Shanghai Jiao Tong University.
-I'm a postdoctor in the [Institute for Theoretical Sciences](https://its.westlake.edu.cn/index.htm) at Westlake University.
+[//]: <> I'm a postdoctor in the [Institute for Theoretical Sciences](https://its.westlake.edu.cn/index.htm) at Westlake University.

 I received my Ph.D. from the Department of Mathematics at Nanjing University in June 2022 under the supervision of [Prof. Gang Tian](http://tian.bicmr.pku.edu.cn/index.htm).